 A risk factor is anything that increases a person’s chance of developing a tumor.
-Although risk factors often influence the development of Wilms tumor, most do not directly cause it.
-Some children with several risk factors never develop cancer, while others with no known risk factors do.
+Although risk factors often influence the development of a Wilms tumor, most do not directly cause it.
+Some children with several risk factors never develop a tumor, while others with no known risk factors do.

 Most often, Wilms tumor is not inherited, but there can be genetic reasons for the tumor’s development.

-- Children may have a mutated (changed), damaged, or missing gene; such a change can also cause other birth defects.
-About 15% of children with Wilms tumor also have other health problems at the time of their birth.
+Children may have a mutated (changed), damaged, or missing gene.
+This change can also cause other birth defects.
+About 15% of children with a Wilms tumor were born with other health problems.

-- Children with Beckwith-Wiedemann syndrome , a condition that causes enlarged internal organs and limbs, have a higher risk of developing Wilms tumor, kidney cysts, and tumors of the liver (hepatoblastoma), pancreas, and adrenal glands.
+Beckwith-Wiedemann syndrome is a condition that causes enlarged internal organs and limbs.
+Children with this syndrome have a higher risk of developing Wilms tumor, kidney cysts, and tumors of the liver (hepatoblastoma), pancreas, and adrenal glands.

 Boys with Deny-Drash syndrome, a condition in which the male sex organs do not develop correctly, have a higher risk of developing Wilms tumor.